 Let’s talk curry, the reason you’re probably at this spot in the first place.
 The curry itself is not too thick and not too soupy.
 And the potatoes and carrots are chunkier than the ones at the city’s other Japanese curry spots.
 And when it comes to toppings, choose your pleasure.
 But we’ll tell you flat out to make sure you get a hard boiled egg and either the potato croquette or the tofu nuggets, which have tiny bits of edamame in them.

-Volcano Curry in the Richmond makes some of the best chicken katsu curry in the city.
-So it’s no surprise that their katsu sandwiches impress us, too.
-The important thing to note is that these sandwiches are massive.
-Two evenly breaded and fried chicken cutlets are stacked on top of each other, and then layered with a ton of coleslaw, and a slightly-sweet sauce.
+Yes, the curry plates are the highlight but don’t sleep on the sandwiches, especially the one with chicken katsu.
+The important thing to note here is that these sandwiches are massive.
+Two evenly breaded and fried chicken cutlets are stacked on top of each other, and then topped with a ton of coleslaw and a slightly sweet sauce.
 You will need two hands to eat this.
 Things will get messy.
 But when a sandwich is this fantastic, there are no complaints.